 Company divests five skilled nursing centers—three in Texas, one in Indiana and one in Florida.

-The company divests 16 skilled nursing centers—seven in Florida, four in Texas, two in Oklahoma, one in Pennsylvania, one in Tennessee and one in Wisconsin.
+The company divests 16 skilled nursing centers—seven in Florida, four in Texas, two in Oklahoma, and one each in Pennsylvania, Tennessee and Wisconsin.

 HCR ManorCare opens its first long-term acute care hospital (LTACH) in Norman, Oklahoma.

-The following skilled nursing centers are opened: ManorCare Health Services of Woodbridge Valley and Heartland Health Care Center - Canton.
+ManorCare Health Services - Woodbridge Valley and Heartland Health Care Center Cantonopen.

 Company divests four skilled nursing centers—three in New Mexico and one in Illinois.

 Company sells its medical transcription business, Heartland Information Services.
-During this time period, other non-core businesses are sold including the company’s vision business and urgent care centers.
+Other non-core businesses are sold, including the company’s vision business and urgent care centers.

-The following skilled nursing centers are opened: Heartland Health Care Center -Oakland, ManorCare Health Services of Parma, ManorCare Health Services of West Des Moines and ManorCare Health Services of Voorhees.
+Heartland Health Care Center Oakland, ManorCare Health Services - Parma, ManorCare Health Services - West Des Moines and ManorCare Health Services - Voorhees open.